 Visualizing the molecular interactions between two molecules (Ha. et al., 1996)

-The fluorescence resonance energy transfer (FRET) is a distance-specific physical technique which is widely used to measure and observe the molecular interactions.
+The fluorescence resonance energy transfer (FRET) is a distance-specific physical technique which is widely used to measure and observe molecular interactions.
 In the study, the emission spectra from donor and acceptor fluorophores linked by a short DNA molecule were obtained.
 The energy transfer between a single tetramethylrhodamine (the donor) and a single Red molecule (the acceptor) attached to the 5′ ends of hybridized, cDNA of length 10 or 20 bases was measured.
 The study demonstrated that FRET is a powerful technique to measure the energy transfer between a single donor-acceptor pair.
 The single-molecule FRET can potentially be extended to perform solution-based measurements, where it could become an important technique for dynamic measurements such as monitoring conformational changes of biological macromolecules.
-In the future, rotations and distance changes on a nanometer scale can be observed within single biological macromolecules by using the fluorescence resonance energy transfer microscopy.
+In the future, rotations and distance changes on a nanometer scale can be observed within single biological macromolecules by using fluorescence resonance energy transfer microscopy.

 Monitoring proteolytic activity in living cells (Medintz. et al., 2006)